We’ve complied a list of some of our most Frequently Asked Questions!

 At base camp, all meals are prepared in our kosher kitchen by our professional culinary staff.
 We believe that the food we serve and eat should reflect our environmental values.
 A core part of what we do is “lift the veil” on the food at camp.
 We aim to serve sustainable food, taking into account where food is grown, how it is made (we try not to serve anything processed) and how it affects both our budget and our bodies.
 Whenever possible, we try to serve organic and locally-grown foods.
 On overnight excursions, meals are prepared by the group and cooked on camping stoves or over open fires.
 All excursion meals are kosher vegetarian and enjoyed by everyone!

 Please do not bring food to camp.
 Only food provided by our professional culinary staff in the dining hall may be eaten at camp.
 Ramah in the Rockies is not only a kosher facility, but we are also in the middle of a vast wilderness area.
 We are only guests on this land which is inhabited year round by an array of wildlife that would love to sample our good food.
 No food will ever be stored or eaten in our daily living areas, sleeping tents and bathhouses.
-Fear not though, we have an open snack bar available between meals with healthy options like local fruits, homemade granola, popcorn, and other goodies.
+But don’t worry!
+We have an open snack bar available between meals with healthy options like local fruits, homemade granola, popcorn, and other goodies.
 Any food brought into camp by participants or sent to camp in care packages will be donated to a local food pantry.
 If you have any special dietary restrictions or allergies please call our office at (303) 261-8214 to discuss further.

-Participants are expected to supply their own personal clothing and gear, including waterproof jacket and pants, a compact sleeping bag and hiking boots.
+Participants are expected to supply their own personal clothing and gear, including waterproof jacket and pants, a compact sleeping bag, and hiking boots.
 All communal equipment, such as tents, stoves, pots and pans are provided by the camp.
 While we encourage participants to bring their own internal frame packs, we provide extras for those who do not want to make the investment in such equipment.
 A full packing list can be found here.

 The weather in the Rocky Mountains can change hourly.
 Often temperatures will reach 85 degrees during the day and 45 degrees at night.
 Therefore, it is important to bring clothing for both the warm days as well as the cool nights.

-Check out our “A Day in the Life” page.
+Check out our “A Day in the Life” page!

 Our directors conduct regular safety and security reviews and evaluation, and work closely with local officials to make sure our safety standards and practices are the best they can be.
 The health and welfare of our community will always be our top concern.